DEMENTIA SINGALONG THERAPY

 • Reduce loneliness, boredom, and a feeling of disconnection common in people living with dementia.

 • Educate community and improve community awareness.

 • Change the way dementia is viewed; not as a setback but as an opportunity to grow.

-Cheryl Hodge is the founder of this type of therapy (and President of the Dementia Singalong Therapy Program), which includes stretching, breathing exercises, singing exercises, singing songs, and sharing stories brought up from singing certain songs.
-Locations of "memory" choirs (memory care units): Fairhaven Brookdale, Pegasus in Cordata, Rosewood Manor, The Orchard (Bellingham, Wa.)
-Christian Healthcare Center, Lynden Manor (Lynden, Wa.)
+Cheryl Hodge is the founder of this type of therapy (and President of the Dementia Singalong Therapy Program), which includes stretching, breathing exercises, singing exercises, singing songs, and sharing stories that residents recall from singing certain songs.
+Locations of "memory" choirs (memory care units): Fairhaven Brookdale, Pegasus in Cordata, Rosewood Manor, The Orchard (Bellingham, WA) Christian Healthcare Center, Lynden Manor (Lynden, WA)